2017 in Review From a Patent Perspective – A look at the Biggest Headlines in Patent Law

 The Conversation around Standard Essential Patents

-2017 can fairly be labeled as the year of the SEPs, as a lot of conversations took place around the globe, focusing on this buzzword.
+2017 can fairly be labeled as the year of the Standard Essential Patents, as a lot of conversations took place around the globe, focusing on this buzzword.
 Below listed are some of the major newsmakers around SEPs.

 - Early this April, the High court of London issued its first-ever FRAND/SEP- related decision in Unwired Planet Vs. Huawei Case.
 The court sided with licensor (and NPE) Unwired Planet while giving guidance on the determination of fair, reasonable and non-discriminatory (FRAND) royalty rates for standard-essential patents on a worldwide basis.
 Huawei was asked to agree to a global FRAND-based licensing deal while entitling Unwired planet an injunctive relief in the UK.
 This decision is cited as “decision of the decade”, making UK, probably the most favored destination for FRAND-based disputes from a licensor’s perspective.